BenikaH/BayesBall/README.md

 - [ ] Store past stats, including past stats relative to batters/pitchers/teams played.

 - [ ] Create a separate library for modifying the prior probabilities of a  *BayesBall* game instance (including *BayesBall* players) so that simulations using this instance more closely predict, on average, the observed relative frequencies from historical baseball data.

-[1]:  Some *Events*, like `ShiftEvent`, can be used to swap or sup players during a game.
-These are deterministic events -- but because deterministic events are just probabilistic events defined over the possible probability values \{0,1\} --they are still *BayesEvents*.

 [![License: GPL v3](https://img.shields.io/badge/License-GPL%20v3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)